lyestarzalt/tarzalt.dev/content/posts/ai-voice-agent-supervisor/index.md

 ## What I'd Do Differently

-This is an MVP built in four days.
-Here are the known issues and how I'd fix them:

 ### Agent Muting Implementation

 Currently, muting the agent only silences their audio track.
 The agent's state machine keeps running: listening → thinking → speaking.
 It generates LLM responses and synthesizes speech that nobody hears.